 Lunch and supper meals are steam cooked using microwaves which are located in ward kitchens.

-A selection of cereals, fruit juice, yoghurts, porridge and fresh fruit, tea or coffee and fruit juice.
+Breakfast - a selection of cereals, fruit juice, yoghurts, porridge and fresh fruit, tea or coffee and fruit juice

-A main meal, a pudding and tea, coffee or fruit juice.
+Lunch - a main meal, a pudding and tea, coffee or fruit juice

 Please note: If the main hot meal at lunchtime is missed because a patient is off the ward or feels unwell, they can have their hot meal later in the day if they wish.